ch33nchan/isaac-humanoid/README.md

 As the project is currently on hold, please be aware that some features may not be fully functional or up-to-date with the latest developments in Isaac Lab.
 ```

-This README provides a concise overview of the project, its current status, and basic instructions for running it.